Arize-ai/openinference/python/instrumentation/openinference-instrumentation-litellm/README.md

 ## More Info

+* Details on how to setup a [LiteLLM Proxy](https://docs.litellm.ai/docs/observability/arize_integration)
 * [More info on OpenInference and Phoenix](https://docs.arize.com/phoenix)
 * [How to customize spans to track sessions, metadata, etc.](https://github.com/Arize-ai/openinference/tree/main/python/openinference-instrumentation#customizing-spans)
 * [How to account for private information and span payload customization](https://github.com/Arize-ai/openinference/tree/main/python/openinference-instrumentation#tracing-configuration)